vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/amanda/check-in1.md

 * User can search for any type of event they want

 #### MVP
-* User can search for events happening in their city
+* User can search for events happening in their city (Ideally the location will load automatically based off of where the user is currently)
 * User can choose a category to filter their search
 * User can search for events by keyword
 * User can filter results by when they are happening
+* User can favorite an event.

 #### Nice To Haves
 * User can create an account